rithmschool/coding-challenge/readme.md

 ### Frontend

-Your application should have a frontend that displays a form and allows a user to input a favorite color, distance, origin and min and max age.
+Your application should have a frontend built with React, that displays a form and allows a user to input a favorite color, distance, origin and min and max age.
 When the form is submitted, a map should render with markers for the location of the users found.
 You can use Mapbox, Leaflet or any provider for this functionality.